-The Act protects everyone in England and Wales from discrimination and harassment based on 9 'protected characteristics'.
+The Act protects everyone in England and Wales from discrimination, victimisation and harassment based on 9 'protected characteristics'.
 Read more about the general provisions of the Act in our article on the Equality Act 2010.

-However, when it comes to pupils, the Act has specific provisions which protect them from discrimination and harassment for these characteristics:
+However, when it comes to pupils and prospective pupils, the Act has specific provisions which protect them from discrimination because of these characteristics:

 - Gender reassignment

 - Pregnancy or maternity

 - Sexual orientation